tylernap/honkbot/README.md

 * Insults people
 * Gives information on eAmuse downtime

+## Installing

+No special installations needed for the bot itself.
+Simply clone and run

+Dependencies can be install by running `pip install -r requirements.txt`

 ## Using Honkbot

 Calling honkbot.py directly will pull in environment variables and run the bot.
 You can also call the bot in python